pjotr07740/PjFileExplorer/README.md

 ```
 Installing PyFiglet 0.7
 ```
 After installing press Windows key + R and type "cmd" and press enter.
-Then a console window will open, type exactly this command: pip install pyfiglet==0.7 and the installer will run.
+Then a console window will open, type exactly this command: pip install pyfiglet==0.7 and this command: pip install update-check and the installer will run.
 ```
 Running the project
 ```